Etiolation (Stretching) in Haworthia

 Symptoms

-- rosette losing its tight, compact form
+- rosette losing its tight, compact, ground-hugging form leaf by leaf rather than all at once

 Causes